dontlearncpp/Extracting-point-clouds-from-multi-view-RGB-images/README.md

   OUTPUT:

   line9    pcdwpath = "E:\\niutifenge\\rhp\\"+str(gongcheng)+"\\"  # point clouds after hidden points removed
-## If this code is helpful to you, please cite our related paper.
+## If this code is helpful to you, please cite the paper.
 It is helpful to me, thank you.
 Yang, G., Li, R., Zhang, S., Wen, Y., Xu, X., & Song, H. (2023).
 Extracting cow point clouds from multi-view RGB images with an improved YOLACT++ instance segmentation.
 Expert Systems with Applications, 230, 120730.